The “75k Mile List” E90-93 3 Series (2005-2012, including M) Edition

-EDGE generally recommends replacing the factory units with quality shocks from Koni or Bilstein whenever possible.
-When replacing shocks and struts, keep in mind it is a great time to install lowering springs or freshen up other areas of the suspension.
+EDGE generally recommends replacing the factory units with quality shocks from Koni or Bilstein when replacement is necessary.
+During shock replacement, is a great time to install lowering springs or freshen up other areas of the suspension.
 You will be amazed at the difference a good set of shocks can make in both comfort and performance!

 The six-cylinder cars are still prone to leaking valve cover gaskets.
 They leak externally, but also leak internally and can fill the spark plug holes with oil.
-This can fry coil packs.
+This can damage coil packs.
 Other messy leaks can include the oil filter stand gasket, oil cooler gasket, and oil vapor separator hoses.

 Common failure points include the expansion tank (cracks at the seams), thermostat failure (these are electronic, so it will cause check engine light), water pump failure (electric water pumps will quickly cause an overheat), radiator leaks at the end tanks, and any of the quick disconnect hoses.